danielzhaotongliu/MALTrendsWeb/README.md

 - `npm install`
 - `npm run start`
 - Open another command line window and go to the `backend` directory.
-- `workon theprojectname` or `source theprojectname/bin/activate` depending on if you are using virtualenvwrapper or just virtualenv.
+- `workon MALTrendsWeb` or `source MALTrendsWeb/bin/activate` depending on if you are using virtualenvwrapper or just virtualenv.
 - `python manage.py runserver`